ireaneus/aws-saa/aws-ec2.md

 When you have an active bid, an instance is provisioned for you when the spot price is equal or below, and is terminated automatically when the price goes greater than your bid

 ### [EC2 Placement Groups]

+The use of a placement group is ideal _______

+- When your fleet of EC2 instances requires high network throughput and low latency within a single availability zone.

 - Placement group is a cluster of instances within the same availablity zone.
 Used for applications that require an extremely low latency network between them.
 AWS attempts to place all instances as close as physically possible in the datacenter to reduce latency.